 There are no airports in the Bulukumba region, so it is not possible to get to Tanjung Bira by flights.
 However, you can consider flying from Makassar to the nearby island of Selayar with Wings Air and take a public ferry from there to the port of Tanjung Bira.
 I will write more about Selayar Island in my next post!

 Where to stay

-If you are just snorkeling and an easy peasy traveler, I would suggest staying here for 2-3 nights before heading to a different place.
+If you are just snorkelling and an easy peasy traveller, I would suggest staying here for 2-3 nights before heading to a different place.
 Bara Beach was our transit place before we went to Selayar Island.
 I will write more about it in the next post.

 We stayed at BaraCoco and would recommend anyone who visits Bara Beach to stay here :).
-The bungalows are very cozy, equipped with a balcony with two hammocks, where you can just chill and enjoy the breeze.
+The bungalows are very cosy, equipped with a balcony with two hammocks, where you can just chill and enjoy the breeze.
 You can't really find foods around here, so you should ask for the meals to be included.
-The owners, Jan and Rahel, are very helpful and they would give you some advices on what to explore around Bara.
+The owners, Jan and Rahel, are very helpful and they would give you some pieces of advice on what to explore around Bara.

 Please note that Bara Beach is a public beach, so the bungalows are not located directly on the beach itself.
 But you can get a little bit of beach view from the cafe and the front bungalows.
 All of the accommodations in Bara Beach have the same arrangement.